jchen1223/cs302/proj2/README.md

 | Quick 100000 | .107 sec - 4,881,920 bytes |
 | Quick 1000000 | 1.755 sec - 48,081,920 bytes |
 | Quick 10000000 | 86.43 sec - 480,081,920 bytes |

+1)
+- Stl time complexity: O(n log n)
+- Qsort time complexity: O(n log n)
+- Merge sort time complexity: O(n log n)
+- Quick sort time complexity: O(n log n)

+STL and qsort are two almost identical sorting algorithms that both run in O(n log n) time.
+STL sort still tends to be faster due to overhead of the function pointer.
+Merge sort is generally slower than the previous sorting methods but is consistent in O(n log n).

+2) Theoretical analysis assumes random input, but the real world has patterns that might be difficult for quick sort, which struggles with already-sorted or nearly-sorted arrays.
+However, it can be faster in real applications compared to merge sort due to less operations and better cache utilization.
+STL sort also has a few optimizations that can impact real-world performance.

+3) Based on the benchmarks, merge sort seemed to be the best choice of sorting.
+Merge sort seemed to complete its task at a relatively similar time to the rest of “faster” methods.
+As the data size increased its time stayed steady and its memory usage wasn't as high as other methods for the most part.